jayam923/brewdat-pltfrm-ghq-tech-template-adb/docs/table_optimizations.md

 Since AUTO OPTIMIZE is turned on, in most cases this is not necessary.

 For tables bigger than 10 TB of data, running OPTMIZE can help to reduce the storage costs.
 However, it is not recomended to execute OPTMIZE on every write to the table or in a excessive way once this could be a performance hit and the cost on computing might not cover the storage cost.
 In this case, a job could be created specically for optimization.
 This new job should be scheduled in a way that matches the growth pace of the table.

-In case you need better performance on queries that filter some high cardinality column, you can optimize with ZORDER.

 If you expect a column to be commonly used in query predicates and if that column has high cardinality (that is, a large number of distinct values), then you can use ZORDER BY.
 You can also specify multiple columns for ZORDER BY.
 However, the effectiveness of the locality drops with each additional column.